anair123/DailyBot-Third-Prototype/README.md

 ## Running the Code

 Running the code should be straightforward.
 For users wishing to simply try the chatbot, running the "test_chatbot.py" will be enough.
 It should be noted that the libraries in the "requirements.txt" file should be installed prior to running the code.
 Furthermore, the code requires the data from the json files as well as the models, so running the code will require downloading/cloning the whole repo.

+The code in "test_chatbot.py" currently uses data from 2 fake user objects: "aashish_user" and "sergio_user".
+To test the chatbot in English, set line 536 to "queries_list = chatbot(aashish_user)".
+To test the chatbot in Spanish, set line 536 to "queries_list = chatbot(sergio_user)".

 ## Conclusion